Non-linear editing: First non-linear editor

 The first truly non-linear editor, the CMX 600, was introduced in 1971 by CMX Systems, a joint venture between CBS and Memorex.
-It recorded and played back black-and-white analog video recorded in "skip-field" mode on modified disk pack drives the size of washing machines that could store a half-hour worth of video & audio for editing.
+It recorded and played back black-and-white analog video recorded in skip-field mode on modified disk pack drives the size of washing machines that could store a half-hour worth of video & audio for editing.
 These disk packs were commonly used to store data digitally on mainframe computers of the time.
 The 600 had a console with two monitors built in.
 The right monitor, which played the preview video, was used by the editor to make cuts and edit decisions using a light pen.
 The editor selected from options superimposed as text over the preview video.
 The left monitor was used to display the edited video.
 A DEC PDP-11 computer served as a controller for the whole system.
 Because the video edited on the 600 was in low-resolution black and white, the 600 was suitable only for offline editing.

 The 1980s

 Non-linear editing systems were built in the 1980s using computers coordinating multiple LaserDiscs or banks of VCRs.
 One example of these tape and disc-based systems was Lucasfilm's EditDroid, which used several LaserDiscs of the same raw footage to simulate random-access editing.
 (Note: A compatible system called SoundDroid was developed for sound post-production.
 This is considered to be one of the earliest digital audio workstations.)
 EditDroid was demonstrated at NAB in 1984.
 EditDroid was the first system to introduce modern concepts in non-linear editing such as timeline editing and clip bins.

 The LA-based post house Laser Edit (Note: Laser Edit later merged with Pacific Video as Laser-Pacific.) also had an in-house system using recordable random-access LaserDiscs.

 The most popular non-linear system in the 1980s was Ediflex, which used a bank of U-matic and VHS VCRs for offline editing.
 Ediflex was introduced in 1983 on the Universal series "Still the Beaver".
 By 1985 it was used on over 80% of filmed network programs and Cinedco was awarded the Technical Emmy for "Design and Implementation of Non-Linear Editing for Filmed Programs."

 In 1984, Montage Picture Processor was demonstrated at NAB.
 Montage used 17 identical copies of a set of film rushes on modified consumer Betamax VCRs.
 A custom circuit board was added to each deck that enabled frame-accurate switching and playback using vertical interval timecode.
 Intelligent positioning and sequencing of the source decks provided a simulation of random-access playback of a lengthy edited sequence without any re-recording.
 The theory was that with so many copies of the rushes, there could always be one machine cued up to replay the next shot in real time.
-Changing the EDL could be done easily, and the results seen immediately.
+Changing the EDL could be done easily, and the results would be seen immediately.